Black Lives Matter: General election

-A group called Mothers of the Movement, which includes the mothers of Michael Brown, Sandra Bland, Eric Garner, and other mothers whose "unarmed African-American children have been killed by law enforcement or due to gun violence," addressed the 2016 Democratic National Convention on July 26.
+A group called Mothers of the Movement, which includes the mothers of Michael Brown, Sandra Bland, Eric Garner, and other mothers whose "unarmed African American children have been killed by law enforcement or due to gun violence," addressed the 2016 Democratic National Convention on July 26.

 Commenting on the first of 2016 presidential debates between Hillary Clinton and Donald Trump, some media outlets characterized Clinton's references to implicit bias and systemic racism as speaking "the language of the Black Lives Matter movement," while others pointed out neither Clinton nor Trump used the words "Black Lives Matter."

-In a The Washington Post op-ed, DeRay Mckesson endorsed Hillary Clinton, because her "platform on racial justice is strong".
+In a Washington Post op-ed, DeRay Mckesson endorsed Hillary Clinton, because her "platform on racial justice is strong".
 He articulated that voting alone is not the only way to bring about "transformational change".
 He said that "I voted my entire life, and I was still tear-gassed in the streets of St. Louis and Baltimore.
 I voted my entire life, and those votes did not convict the killers of Sandra Bland, Freddie Gray or Michael Brown".

+2024 United States presidential election

+In July 2024, Black Lives Matter Global Network Foundation released a statement opposing the Democratic Party's decision to nominate Kamala Harris for president without a primary election, describing the process as "anointing" Harris as the nominee without a public vote.
+The organization argued that installing Harris as the Democratic nominee without a primary vote undermined democratic principles, stating that such a move "would make the modern Democratic Party a party of hypocrites."
+BLM called on the Democratic National Committee to host a virtual primary to allow voter participation in the nomination process.

+BLM's stance sparked discussions about transparency and democratic engagement within the Democratic Party ahead of the 2024 presidential election.
+The organization reiterated its call for a more open process, expressing concerns about the potential lack of representation and accountability in the nomination procedure.